Postage stamps and postal history of Lebanon

 This is a survey of the postage stamps and postal history of Lebanon, formerly known as Liban.

 Lebanon is a country in Western Asia on the eastern shore of the Mediterranean Sea.
-Syria borders it to the north and east, and occupied Palestine to the south.
+Syria borders it to the north and east, and Israel to the south.

 Early postal arrangements

 Following the commercial revolution, Lebanon played an essential role during the eleventh century, linking trade routes between the Far East, Africa, the Arabian Peninsula, and Europe.
 In order to extend their interests to the east, European commerce had to support the development of communication in the Levant.
-The ottoman administration implemented a terrestrial postal network in 1834, while the Europeans were working on a maritime postal network.
+The Ottoman administration implemented a terrestrial postal network in 1834, while the Europeans were working on a maritime postal network.